danny4159/RbG_framework/README.md

 ## 3. Dataset
 ### Dataset
-Grand challenge ['SynthRAD 2023'](https://synthrad2023.grand-challenge.org/) Pelvis MR, CT The demo dataset for testing can be downloaded from [this link](https://drive.google.com/drive/folders/1Vvm4NtNGuHSkscJDLh9Kgs0ssupe4EZ2?usp=sharing/).
+Grand challenge ['SynthRAD 2023'](https://synthrad2023.grand-challenge.org/) Pelvis MR, CT.
+The demo dataset for testing can be downloaded from [this link](https://drive.google.com/drive/folders/1Vvm4NtNGuHSkscJDLh9Kgs0ssupe4EZ2?usp=sharing/).
 Put it in the following path: `/data`.